Israel-Gaza crisis: China fears instability in Middle East | DW | 19.05.2021

 However, the effort has failed due to opposition from the United States.

 "The Israeli-Palestinian conflict is the core problem of the region," said political analyst Li Guofu.
 "As long as there isn't any just and long-lasting solution to this conflict, the unrest will not stop.
-And that has negative implications for economic cooperation between China and many states in the region."
+That has negative implications for economic cooperation between China and many states in the region."

 Israel, meanwhile, is a key player in Beijing's global economic strategy.
 Since establishing formal diplomatic relations with Israel in 1992, Beijing has nurtured close economic, technological and military ties, including the purchase of early-model Israeli drones.